 If you want a small travel camera with serious retro oomph, then we'd highly recommend the Nikon Z fc.
 It exudes old-world charm without compromising on performance.
 This two-lens kit is perfect for anyone getting a brand-new camera as it sets you up for any eventuality, offering a whole load of versatility to your camera bag.
 Still discounted by 22% on Amazon.

 Nikon Z30 + Nikkor 16-50mm lens |

-As expected, Nikon's cheapest Z series camera has gotten a much better Black Friday discount on Amazon.
-It's down to under a grand, which makes this a superb bargain.
+As expected, Nikon's cheapest Z series camera got a great Black Friday discount, dropping to AU$998 for the kit.
+It's still under a grand, which makes this a superb bargain.
 A brilliant 20.8MP sensor, 4K recording at up to 125 minutes per clip, a compact size... there's a lot of camera here for this price.

 Canon EOS M50 Mark II + EF-M 15-45mm lens |